 Everything we build is documented.
 It runs whether or not the original architect is still in the building.

-It wasn't that the churches I worked with didn't care about it.
-Most did, deeply.
-But the approach was almost always reactive — campaigns built in response to budget pressure, giving communication that went silent outside of campaign season, first-time givers who fell through the cracks because nobody had built a system for what happened after someone gave.
-I had the opportunity to learn alongside national leaders in church stewardship and see what was possible when strategy and spiritual formation were working together.
-I also saw how much was being left behind when they weren't.
+My background is in church communications — large, fast-growing environments where I was responsible for how the church engaged its congregation at scale.
+Over time, one area kept surfacing as uniquely underdeveloped: generosity.
+The churches I worked with weren't careless about it.
+But the approach was almost always reactive — campaigns built under budget pressure, giving communication that went silent outside of campaign season, first-time givers who fell through the cracks because no one had built a system for what happened after someone gave.

 What I kept coming back to was the spiritual cost of doing this poorly.
 When churches communicate about generosity with anxiety instead of vision — when they treat giving as a revenue problem rather than a formation opportunity — people feel it.
 Trust erodes.
 The connection between generosity and discipleship gets lost.
-And a real opportunity to help people grow closer to Jesus gets reduced to a budget ask.
+That conviction is what led me to start The Generosity Culture.
+I want to help churches do this well — not just strategically, but spiritually.
+Because when it's done well, the results aren't just healthier finances.
+They're healthier people.

 A 30-minute strategy call is where we figure out whether this work is the right fit for your church — no pressure, no pitch.
 Just an honest conversation about where you are and what might be possible.